na-na-hi/renget/archive/CSP_Brushes_Public_Edit.md

 [TOC]
 ***
 # Asset store
-!!! info Some brushes may be outdated.
-I can only update brushes that I have purchased myself.
-Will mark with (🪄) !!!
+!!!
 Warning If you like a brush you may want to support by liking the brush in store and maybe purchasing if you have clippies to spare.
 ##Free Recommended
  Name | Store Link | Thumbnail